Changan F70: Peugeot Landtrek

 The Peugeot Landtrek is a mid-size pickup truck that was first presented by French car manufacturer Peugeot, then part of Groupe PSA, in 2020.
 The platform and most of the bodywork is based on the Kaicene F70.

-The Landtrek is currently only sold in markets in Latin America, Sub-Saharan Africa and Asia.
+The Landtrek is currently only sold in markets in Latin America, Sub-Saharan Africa, Asia and in Ukraine.
 It was officially introduced on 18 November 2020 for the market in Mexico, the first market in Latin America to sell the Landtrek.